behavioral-data/Empathy-Mental-Health/README.md

 rationales: Portions of the response_post that are supporting evidences or rationales for the identified empathy level.
 Multiple portions are delimited by '|'
 ```

+For accessing the TalkLife portion of our dataset for non-commercial use, please contact the TalkLife team [here](mailto:research@talklife.co).